RajasundaramM/ServoHandle/README.md

 Arduino library for handling servo motors with functionality to impose angle constraints and ways to directly get current servo angle value.

 ## Using the library
-Download this file and save it with other libraries in Arduino -> libraries (usually found in Documents).
+Download this file and save the extracted contents in 'ServoHandle' folder with other libraries in Arduino -> libraries (usually found in Documents).
 Include this library in the code as shown below:

               #include<ServoHandle.h>